-- When the December 2018 Cass Shipments Index was negative for the first time in 24 months, we dismissed the decline as reflective of a tough comparison.
-In January and February 2019, we again made rationalizations.
-When March was also negative (-1.0%), we warned that we were preparing to "change tack" in our outlook; when April was down (-3.2%), we said, "we see material and growing downside risk to the economic outlook." - With the -3.0% drop in August, following the -5.9% drop in July, -5.3% drop in June, and the -6.0% drop in May, we repeat our message from last three months: the shipments index has gone from "warning of a potential slowdown" to "signaling an economic contraction." - We acknowledge that: all of these negative percentages are against extremely tough comparisons, and the Cass Shipments Index has gone negative before without being followed by a negative GDP.
-However, weakness in demand is being seen across most modes of transportation, both domestically and internationally, with many experiencing increases in the rates of decline. - We know that freight flows are a leading indicator, so by definition there is a lag between what they are predicting and when the outcome is reported.
-Nevertheless, we see a growing risk that GDP will go negative by year's end. - The weakness in spot market pricing for many transportation services, especially trucking, is consistent with the negative Cass Shipments Index and, along with airfreight and railroad volume data, strengthens our concerns about the economy and the risk of ongoing trade policy disputes.
-Weakness in commodity prices, and the ongoing decline in interest rates, have all joined the chorus of signals calling for an economic contraction.
+- With the -5.9% decline in October, following the string of declines in May through September (ranging from -3.0% to -6.0%), we repeat our message from the previous five months: the shipments index has gone from "warning of a potential slowdown" to "signaling an economic contraction." - We acknowledge that: all of these negative percentages were against tough comparisons (some extremely tough), and the Cass Shipments Index has gone negative before without being followed by a negative GDP.
+However, demand is weaker across almost all modes of transportation, both domestically and internationally. - Several key modes, and key segments of modes, are suffering material increases in the rates of decline, signaling the contraction is getting worse. - We know that freight flows are a leading indicator, so by definition there is a lag between what they are predicting and when the outcome is reported.
+Nevertheless, we see a growing risk that GDP will go negative by year's end. - The weakness in spot market pricing for many transportation services, especially trucking, along with recent airfreight and railroad volume trends, heightens our concerns about the economy.
+Weakness in commodity prices, and the ongoing decline in interest rates, have all joined the chorus of signals calling for an economic contraction. - The Index on a 2-year percentage change basis went negative (-0.1%).
+This suggests that the great surge of 2018, or 'Trump bump' as it was characterized by many, has now been completely erased at least from a freight flow perspective, as measured by the volume of freight bills paid by Cass.